-Financial Aid for Graduate, Credential, Evening, and Part-time Undergraduate Students grants and scholarships are generally not available for the adult student.
+Financial Aid for Graduate, Credential, Evening, and Part-time Undergraduate Students

+The majority of students of adult age at NDNU are working professionals who enroll in a less than full-time status.
+For this reason, NDNU merit and need-based grants and scholarships are generally not available for the adult student.
 Some forms of need-based gift aid are, however, available to credential students and to evening and part-time undergraduates.